dhaval201279/dhaval-shah.com/content/post/2019-11-18-understanding-and-optimizing-garbage-collection.md

   - jvm
   - performance
   - tuning
+thumbnail: "images/wp-content/uploads/2019/11/thnail-java-gc.jpg"
 ---

-In one of my [previous post](http://dhaval-shah.com/understanding-jvm-memory-management/) I elaborated basics of JVM memory and also explained how garbage collection works.
+In one of my [previous post](https://dhaval-shah.com/understanding-jvm-memory-management/) I elaborated basics of JVM memory and also explained how garbage collection works.
 In this post we will try to understand various types of GC and how to tune and optimize them with a real world example.

 # GC Taxonomy